shanky-thakur/Assignment/README.md

 # Assignment

-For Docs, open index.html file in browser.
+For Docs, open index.html file in browser by following the path : javadocs -> index.html.